 Code shall be place under configuration control using shelving (TFS based code).

-Source code and review checklist/form sent to reviewers at least 48 hours prior to comment due date.
+Source code, Code Review Checklist (Appendix A) and Code Review Form (Appendix B) shall be sent to reviewers at least 48 hours prior to comment due date.

-Reviewers record comments in comment spreadsheet.
-Reviewers provide review checklist/form back to coder at least 4 hours prior to review.
+Reviewers record comments in Code Review Form.
+Reviewers provide Code Review Form back to coder at least 4 hours prior to review.

 Source code review is limited to no more than 100 lines of new/changed code per review (executable, white space and comments), per session.
 Multiple sessions will be required for large code deliveries.

 Coder shall respond to each comment.
-Coder response is recorded in comment spreadsheet.
+Coder’s response is recorded in summary Code Review Form.

-Coder holds meeting and all questionable comments shall be discussed during meeting.
+Coder holds meeting and all questionable comments shall be discussed and clarified during meeting.

-Coder summaries comments into single spreadsheet and stores in document repository.
+Coder summaries any additional comments in summary Code Review Form and stores in document repository and notifies reviewers.

-Spreadsheet summary includes total lines of reviewed code, time spent reviewing the code and number of comments recorded.
+Code Review Form includes total lines of code reviewed, time spent reviewing the code and number of comments recorded for Quality Metrics.

-Coder shall evaluate and incorporate comments.
-Upon completing, coder shall distribute comments/results to reviews for closure.
+Reviewers shall evaluate the responses to their comments in the Code Review Form.
+If they determine that any of the responses are unacceptable to them then they shall get with the Coder within 48 hours.
+If resolution cannot be reached then they shall work with the Project Manager to resolve the issue.

 The Peer Over-The-Shoulder review is an informal code review.
 The process for this type of review is as defined below: